 If you are planning a trip to Australia and want to know what to buy in Australia, this post has you covered!
 In between exploring some of the best national parks, one of my favourite things about travel is finding something special from the places I visit.
-Since Australia is known for its uniqueness, anything that comes from Australia has its own uniqueness!
+Since Australia is known for its uniqueness, anything that comes from Australia has its own unique qualities!
 Perhaps a stuffed koala or a boomerang or something with a Kangaroo, there are so many things to buy in Australia to bring home as gifts or keepsakes from your vacation.

 I often get asked what I buy when I travel and one of the things that I try and collect in every county I visit is a small flag.
-Sometimes I also send home a postcard from the places I visit, but I also love buying gifts for family and friends, and let my kids pick out something for their bedroom at home.
+Sometimes I also send home a postcard from the places I visit, but I also love buying gifts for family and friends and let my kids pick out something for their bedroom at home.
 After you have planned your two week Australia itinerary, keep reading this post for all of the best things to buy in Australia whether you are planning a visit or wanting to find some unique gift ideas!

 Things to buy in Australia: The Best Australian Souvenirs